awael/Freebie/README.md

 1- Project Overview

 Freebie aims to address multiple issues including the prevalence of poverty, the increased clutter and unneeded items in many households, and the large gap between some communities.
-Freebie tries to bridge this gap by acting as a platform for people to post their items to give away, along with contact information and pickup location, for any interested party to come pick it up free of charge.
-Freebie will limit users by tying accounts by their authenticated cell phone numbers in order to avoid exploitation of the system
+Freebie tries to bridge this gap by acting as a platform for people to post their items to give away, along with contact information and pickup location, for NGOs to come pick it up free of charge.

  <br/>